 Enhance your home’s curb appeal and market value.
 Most roofing installations can be completed in just 1 day!

 Unless your roof is leaking or clearly showing signs of aging you don’t think about it much.
 The same goes for most New Haven roofing companies.
 But for those who have a real passion for the trade, all the various forms and shapes influenced by architectural styles over time, make roofs a pretty fascinating subject.
-Call us odd, but at Maumee River Construction, we’re that passionate about roofs.
+Call us odd, but at Maumee River Roofing, we’re that passionate about roofs.

 The story of roofing New Haven and of roofing throughout the world actually begins about 10,000 years ago, when early man began to venture from their natural shelters, like caves and cliff overhangs, to pursue food sources as nomads or wander the lands to find fertile areas to practice early agriculture.
 A single invention allowed them to set up a fine shelter wherever they stopped temporarily or decided to settle in–THE ROOF!